01 of 07

 Decline the Insurance

-Most budget travelers know they should decline the rental company's insurance offers, but there is a lot of pressure to change minds at the rental counter.
-Companies make big profits from insurance fees.
-Some clerks are trained to create as much anxiety as possible for people who decline it.
+You may plan to decline the rental company's insurance offers, but be prepared for pressure at the rental counter.
+Companies make big profits from insurance fees, and some train their clerks to create anxiety for people who try to say no thanks, in an effort to change their minds.

-They'll tell you their insurance closes expensive loopholes, which may or may not be true in your case.
-They'll tell you stories about how a customer's auto insurance or credit card failed to cover damages during a recent accident.
-They'll also bring up loss of use expense.
+They may tell you that their insurance closes expensive loopholes.
+You might also hear stories about a customer whose auto insurance or credit card failed to cover damages during a recent accident.
+They could bring up loss of use expense, which essentially reimburses the rental car company for lost revenues on a car while it gets repaired or replaced.

 05 of 07